 - Improve workouts and sports performance.
 People who participate in sports like running, football, boxing, kickboxing, and rock climbing all benefit from having a strong butt or gluteal muscles.

 “Each of the three gluteal muscles must be targeted from multiple angles because they are activated by more than just forward motion,” he says.
 “For example, the gluteus medius is located more on the side of the butt and is strengthened by exercises that include lateral (to the side) movement.
 If you don’t work the gluteals from different angles, they will be unbalanced, and you can risk injury.”

-Don’t worry, though.
-There are several glute isolation exercises you can do to get the booty of your dreams.
-If you practice a few of these exercises together, you can round your glutes from every angle while keeping your legs lean!
-Here are some of my favorite moves.
+As such, there are several glute-isolation exercises you can do to get the booty of your dreams.
+If you practice a few of the following exercises together — and each of these uses not only the gluteal muscles, but also muscle of the core, back and legs — you can round your glutes from every angle while keeping your legs lean.

-Hip thrusts are one of the best exercises to isolate your glutes.
+Hip thrusts are one of the best exercises to isolate your gluteus maximus, as this muscle is activated by the up and down motion of the hips.
 They can be slightly awkward to perform in public at first, but just remember that they are leading you to a firm and toned backside.

 Sit on the floor and rest your upper back against a bench with your knees bent and feet flat on the floor.
 Rest a weight (either a barbell or dumbbell) across your pelvis and brace your abs.
 Lower your hips down and then thrust them upward toward the ceiling, pushing your feet into the floor and your upper back into the bench.
 At the top of the movement, squeeze your glutes as hard as you can and repeat.